jtpio/jtpio.github.io/_drafts/2015-09-26-how-to-multiplayer-game-jam.md

 It's **web based**:

 - Written in **Javascript**
-- The only thing players want is access to a web browser
+- The only thing players need is access to a web browser
 - Which makes it very easy for the player to directly get in the game, jump in and out

 The type of interactions is illustrated below.